elfakyn/knowledge/src/cloud/aws/services/s3_public_access_block.md

 Block public access to buckets and objects granted through new public bucket policies | BlockPublicPolicy | Can't create new public bucket policies (it will error out if you try).
 Block public and cross-account access to buckets and objects through any public bucket policies | RestrictPublicBuckets | This is weird.
 If your bucket policy has a public statement, then it will ignore both public and cross-account statements.
 Explanation below.

-Check all 4 boxes unless you are encountering issues with cross-account access, in which case disable RestrictPublicBuckets.
+If you don't want public access, check all 4 boxes.
+If you are encountering issues with cross-account access, verify that there isn't a public statement on the bucket.

+I would **strongly discourage** you to put private objects and public objects in the same bucket; it's a disaster waiting to happen.
+Use different buckets, even if it will take some effort to make that possible.
+AWS makes it extremely easy to mess up access control if all your objects are in the same bucket, and public buckets are a frighteningly common source of data breaches.
+Don't take the risk!

 ## What does RestrictPublicBuckets do?